jbcodeforce/flink-studies/docs/coding/getting-started.md

 docker compose -f kafka-docker-compose.yaml up -d
 ```

 The SQL client can be used to compute some aggregation on the sale events created by the `E-commerce simulator`.
-To start the simluator using a Python virtual environment do:
+To start the simulator using a Python virtual environment do:

 ```sh
 pip install -r requirements.txt python simulator.py
 ```

 The application sends events like the following:

 ```json
 {'event_type': 'user_action',